 ODP selects for review a proportionate, representative, random sample of waiver participants, using a confidence level of 90% and margin of error of 10%.
 The results obtained reflect how the AAW system is performing and if it is responsive to the needs of the participants served.
-ODP trends, prioritizes and implements system improvements (i.e., design changes) prompted as a result of an analysis of the discovery and remediation information obtained via the QA&I process and other data sources.
-This integrated approach to quality monitoring is comprehensive, standardized, and measurable and is intended to:
+ODP trends, prioritizes and implements system improvements (i.e., design changes) prompted as a result of an analysis of the discovery and remediation information obtained across each of the waiver assurance areas.